krruzic/Reader-YC/README.md

 Requests
     `pip install requests`
 Tartutil
-    `pip install /path/to/tartutil/`
+    `pip install /path/to/bbtart/

-The tartutil package isn't up yet but I'm working on it.
-The build steps should be a lot simpler too
+The bbtart package is also available on my github.
 ## Steps to build:
-Since the release of tart V1.1, I have switched to the recommended method of building described [here](http://hg.microcode.ca/blackberry-py/wiki/Building%20HelloWorld)
+Since making bbtart an installable package, building is a lot easier.
 **First Step**
 First create a root directory, I called mine 'apps', then

 **Install Blackberry Tart**
-To do this you'll need to grab the tartV1.1 zip found [here](http://blackberry-py.microcode.ca/downloads/), and extract it to the root directory you created previously

-**REQUEST DEBUG TOKEN BAR FILE** `blackberry-debugtokenrequest -storepass STOREPASS -devicepin DEVICEPIN debugtoken.bar`
+To do this you'll need to download the bbtart package [here](https://github.com/krruzic/BlackBerry-Tart/) **REQUEST DEBUG TOKEN BAR FILE** `blackberry-debugtokenrequest -storepass STOREPASS -devicepin DEVICEPIN debugtoken.bar`

 note: the storepass is the password you used to first register for debug tokens with RIM

 **BUILD DEBUG BAR:**
-cd into the bin folder and execute the tart.sh or tart.cmd file with these parameters: `package ../Reader-YC/`.
-If you want to change some details like permissions, just edit the tart-project.ini file in Reader-YC.
+after installing bbtart with pip, run `packager.py package -mdebug

 **BUILD RELEASE BAR:**
 Same as above, except specify the `-mrelease` flag after `package`